5h4ng/MIT6.005-Software-Construction/notes/Reading 3-Testing.md

 - **Automated testing** means running the tests and checking their results automatically.
 - Running all your tests after every change is called **regression testing** .
 - *Test-first debugging*:  When a bug arises, immediately write a test case for it that elicits it, and immediately add it to your test suite.

+## Summary

+In this reading, we saw these ideas:

+- Test-first programming.
+Write tests before you write code.
+- Partitioning and boundaries for choosing test cases systematically.
+- White box testing and statement coverage for filling out a test suite.
+- Unit-testing each module, in isolation as much as possible.
+- Automated regression testing to keep bugs from coming back.

+The topics of today’s reading connect to our three key properties of good software as follows:

+- **Safe from bugs.** Testing is about finding bugs in your code, and test-first programming is about finding them as early as possible, immediately after you introduced them.
+- **Easy to understand.** Testing doesn’t help with this as much as code review does.
+- **Ready for change.** Readiness for change was considered by writing tests that only depend on behavior in the spec.
+We also talked about automated regression testing, which helps keep bugs from coming back when changes are made to code.